dennisreimann/uiengine/packages/uiengine-core/docs/config.md

 ### Breakpoints

-The breakpoints defined here will be shown in the viewport resizer tool for the variation preview.
+The breakpoints defined here will be shown in the viewport resizer tool for the variant preview.
 Declare them with the name as key and the minimum media query pixel being the value.

 ```yaml